bevyengine/bevy/release-content/migration-guides/process_trait_changes.md

 In previous versions, the `Process` trait had an associated type for the output loader, and took a `writer` argument.
 This is no longer the case (in order to support one-to-many asset processing).
-This change requires that users indicate whether they are using the "single" writer mode or the "multiple" writer mode.
+This change requires that users indicate whether they are using the "full" writer mode or the "partial" writer mode.

 If your previous trait implementation of `Process` looked like this: